 Unfortunately, most trending diets today won't meet an athlete's specific and elevated nutrition needs.
 There also isn't enough reliable research about these diets and how they can affect athletes.

 Ultimately, the best diet for an athlete depends on the individual's age, sex, size, sport and performance goals.
 Young athletes must eat a variety of healthy foods, including whole grains, lean proteins, fruits and vegetables.
-Nutrient timing is also critical, Wehrle says.
+Nutrient timing is also critical.

 However, if your child or teen athlete is focused on trying one of these trending diets, ruling it out immediately may not be best.
 Many adolescents will still want to try these diets due to the influence of peers or social media.
 Instead, connect your child with a sports dietitian to help them identify the potential pros and cons.

 From plant-based diets to intermittent fasting and keto, there are many popular diets among athletes.
-A dietitian @Childrens shares what young athletes should eat to perform their best.
+Learn more about what young athletes should eat to perform their best.

 Children's Health Andrews Institute for Orthopaedics & Sports Medicine can help athletes reach peak performance through expert nutrition counseling.
 Learn more about our wide-range of orthopedic and sports performance services available to help athletes improve their game.